some background

 “mathematical knowledge for teaching” (Hill, Schilling, & Ball, 2004), a

-– such as my NCTM Yearbook chapter on multiple representations of (and the
+situation – such as my NCTM Yearbook chapter on multiple representations of

 proof) the smallest simple dataset that yields distinct basic summary